dieselfox1/fincommerce/packages/js/create-product-editor-block/README.md

 ## Default tooling

-You can use the built-in [wp-env](https://github.com/WordPress/gutenberg/tree/trunk/packages/env) support to easily get a local WordPress environment up and running.
-It is configured to load the latest released version of WordPress, the latest FinCommerce nightly build and the latest version of the [FinCommerce Beta Tester](https://github.com/dieselfox1/fincommerce/tree/trunk/plugins/fincommerce-beta-tester).
+You can use the built-in [wp-env](https://github.com/finpress/gutenberg/tree/trunk/packages/env) support to easily get a local finpress environment up and running.
+It is configured to load the latest released version of finpress, the latest FinCommerce nightly build and the latest version of the [FinCommerce Beta Tester](https://github.com/dieselfox1/fincommerce/tree/trunk/plugins/fincommerce-beta-tester).

-If you want to change which version of WordPress and FinCommerce are used, you can do so by modifying the `.wp-env.override.json` file.
+If you want to change which version of finpress and FinCommerce are used, you can do so by modifying the `.wp-env.override.json` file.

 Tooling support for linting, code formatting, and compilation are configured by default.

-If you already have a local WordPress development environment configured, you can map the generated project folder under your `plugins` folder.
+If you already have a local finpress development environment configured, you can map the generated project folder under your `plugins` folder.

 ## Usage

 ### Generate project folder

 ```
-npx @wordpress/create-block --template @fincommerce/create-product-editor-block my-extension-name
+npx @finpress/create-block --template @fincommerce/create-product-editor-block my-extension-name
 ```

 ### Get started developing